Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Characteristic polyhedra of pairs and idealistic exponents

 \emph{Therefore there is an essential difference between the polyhedron of the ideal $ J $ and the polyhedron of the pair $ \IE = ( J, b) $.} \end{Ex}

-\begin{Rk}[\em Characteristic polyhedra of idealistic exponents] The characteristic polyhedron $ \cpoly{ \IE }{ u } $ may not behave well under the equivalence relation $ \sim $.
-Proposition \ref{Prop:maxSamePoly} implies that in Example \ref{Ex:PolyNotUnique} the polyhedra are already minimal and although the pairs in this example are equivalent, the polyhedra do not coincide.
+{\bf Characteristic polyhedra of idealistic exponents.} --- As we have seen in Example \ref{Ex:PolyNotUnique}, the characteristic polyhedron $ \cpoly{ \IE }{ u } $ may not behave well under the equivalence relation $ \sim $.
+Indeed, the polyhedra in the mentioned example are already minimal \wrt the choice of $ ( y ) $ (cf.~Proposition \ref{Prop:maxSamePoly}) and although the pairs in this example are equivalent, the polyhedra do not coincide.